-The jobs outlook for individuals with a security degree appears to be bright.
-According to the Bureau of Labor Statistics (BLS), demand for information security jobs is expected to grow at a rate of about 22 percent annually for the next several years.
-The median salary for information security professionals is around $75,500 and is expected to increase steadily because of the growing demand for skilled professionals.
-On average, the growth in demand for security jobs is expected to outpace many other professions at least until 2020 according to the BLS.
+The job outlook for individuals appears to be bright.
+According to the Bureau of Labor Statistics (BLS), demand for information security will grow at a rate of about 33 percent annually for the next several years.
+The median salary for information security professionals is around $103,590 and will increase steadily because of the growing demand for skilled professionals.
+On average, the growth in demand for security jobs will outpace many other professions at least until 2030, according to the BLS.

 Broad Range of Topics

-Typically, the syllabus for these undergraduate programs is structured in such a way as to impart knowledge on a broad range of security topics.
-Most four-year programs include courses in network security and management, risk assessment, cyber forensics, cryptography, web application security, database security and policy development and management.
+Typically, these undergraduate programs impart knowledge on a broad range of security topics.
+Most four-year programs include courses in network security and management, risk assessment, cyber forensics, cryptography, web application security, database security, and policy development and management.
 Some tracks prepare students for operational security roles while others are more focused on security management and security administrator roles.

-Students who take a four-year undergraduate security degree program or an associate degree program can choose to specialize in specific career roles within the security industry.
-For example, a student can choose to specialize in business continuity and disaster recovery by focusing on degree courses that prepare students to quickly respond to security incidents and recover from them with minimal disruption.
-Similarly a student who wishes to specialize on data privacy issues could focus on courses that explore the ethical, moral and legal issues of data security.
-Focusing on topics that impart knowledge about topics like risk factor analysis, policies and procedures could help a student become a specialist in security audit roles within a company.
+Students who take a 2 or 4-year undergraduate program can choose to specialize within the security industry.
+For example, a student can choose to specialize in business continuity and disaster recovery.
+These degree courses prepare students to quickly respond to security incidents and recover from them with minimal disruption.